-For instances of extreme unacceptable behaviour (see above) the incident form is completed and sent to the headteacher (class teachers should retain a copy for their own records).
+For instances of extreme unacceptable behaviour (see above) the ABC form is completed, a copy sent to the headteacher (class teachers should retain a copy for their own records) and a copy uploaded to CPOMS.
 These forms need to be completed as soon after the incident occurred as possible, preferably before the end of the school day.
-The pro-forma (Appendix Two) is available on the school server.
+The pro-forma (Appendix Three) is available on the school server.